andyguestysj/ios/_docs/topics/0-admin/admin-2.md

 ## Website

-The content for the module will be provided through the Programming 02 webpage [https://ysjged.netlify.app/](https://ysjged.netlify.app/).
+The content for the module will be provided through the IOS Games webpage [https://ysjiosgames.netlify.app/](https://ysjiosgames.netlify.app/).
 Moodle isn't suitable for presenting the information, videos and tutorials required.
 There is a link to the webpage on Moodle.

 ## eMail